God is our Guide Number 1 site for helping reverse diseases on Planet Earth

 A 51‐yr‐old African woman presented with a 3‐month history of facial swelling, tenderness and weakness of the upper arms and thighs, and difficulty swallowing.
 On examination there was periorbital oedema and considerable proximal muscle weakness.
 The serum total CK was 8585 U/l, ESR 35 mm/h and no autoantibodies including ANA and Jo‐1 were present.
 An EMG showed patchy low‐amplitude polyphasic potentials and a full interference pattern in keeping with a myopathic process.
 Muscle biopsy from the thigh was normal.
 Barium swallow and echocardiogram were normal.
 The features were characteristic of dermatomyositis.

 Following initial treatment with prednisolone and azathioprine the weakness slowly improved and the serum CK fell to 98 U/l.
 Prednisolone was successfully tapered to a low dose and she remained well.
 Three years later she developed calcinosis in the tissues of her buttocks and upper arms and a skin biopsy revealed vasculitis (Fig. 1).
 A year later she relapsed, became weak, the ESR rose to 58 mm/h and the CK remained normal.
 An MRI of both thighs showed patchy increased signal on inversion recovery images, and muscle biopsy from the thigh revealed basophilic fibres with lymphocytic infiltration.
 At the same time she developed ataxia and dizziness, and an MRI of the brain revealed a left cerebellar hemisphere infarct (Fig. 2), which was presumed to be due to vasculitis.
 She received two courses of i.v.
 Ig (2 g/kg) resulting in an improvement in muscle weakness; and dizziness resolved spontaneously.
-The calcinosis was treated with diltiazem, up to 360 mg daily, but did not diminish.
+The calcinosis was treated with diltiazem, up to 360 mg daily, bu>Comment

 Calcinosis is a feature of dermatomyositis that is more frequently recognized in children.
 We have one other adult case of dermatomyositis with calcinosis in our series, in which, in contrast to this report, the calcinosis improved considerably following treatment with the calcium channel blocker diltiazem.